Myth-Digital/craft-3-stack/README.md

 2. Don't run, `./craft setup`, instead copy and edit the `.env.example` file.
 3. Once the `.env` is completed, run `./craft install`
 4. Generate the security key using `./craft setup/security-key`

+### With Commerce

+Follow the steps below to set up Commerce with your stack.

-5. Replace newly created config/project with config/project-stack folder (or config/project-stack-commerce if you want commerce) `rm -rf config/project && mv config/project-stack config/project` or `rm -rf config/project && mv config/project-stack-commerce config/project`
+1. Replace newly created config/project with config/project-stack-commerce folder `rm -rf config/project && mv config/project-stack-commerce config/project`
-6. Run the project sync command to sync the db config `./craft project-config/apply`
+2. Run the project sync command to sync the db config `./craft project-config/apply`
+3. Copy fallback images into dist folder. `cp src/images/* public/dist/images/`
+4. Update templates directory whatever you wish your URL to be.
+Default is /shop.

+[] To Do - Add better solution for fallback images

+**Settings / Globals**
+Some settings are required post-install in order to finalise setup.

+- Enable VueJS in Globals > Site (Required for Commerce)
+- Update Shop Path global in Globals > Commerce.
+This should match the path of your templates directory.
+Ensure you use a forward slash before and after.
+For example: /shop/.
+If you wish to have the shop at root level, just enter a forward slash /.

-### Remove Commerce
+### Without Commerce

-The stack ships with Commerce.
-The following removal script should be ran if you do not need Commerce.
+The stack ships default with Commerce.

+1. Replace newly created config/project with config/project-stack folder `rm -rf config/project && mv config/project-stack config/project`
+2. Run the project sync command to sync the db config `./craft project-config/apply`
+3. Run the removal script below to remove all of the commerce files.

 [] To Do - Build script